-I wanted to do some blogs on some of the great art and artists of the world that have painted images that over time have changed the psychology of our species and helped us ask some deeper questions about our own lives and as artists our place in society as it is.
+I wanted to do some blogs on some of the great art and artists of the world who have painted images that, over time, have changed the psychology of our species and helped us ask some deeper questions about our own lives and, as artists, our place in society as it is.

 As many of you know, I have spent most of my life traveling the planet and experiencing some mind-boggling places and some extraordinary people from all walks and cultures.
 I have dived and surfed the oceans and jumped out of planes and even flown them around the world myself.
 Crossed the oceans on my own boat and been to many of the great art museums and iconic buildings across the world.